Andrew Artiaga: Tetris career

-Artiaga was introduced to classic NES Tetris alongside his brother in elementary school, after playing it on their dad's original Game Boy at home.
+Artiaga was introduced to Tetris alongside his brother in elementary school, after playing it on their dad's original Game Boy at home.
 Both him and his brother at 13 and 10 years old, respectively, began to play the game more intently after watching 16-year-old Joseph Saelee's victory against the 37-year-old and previous champion Jonas Neubauer on YouTube in the 2018 Classic Tetris World Championship (CTWC), marking the beginning of a new generation of Tetris players to the competitive scene.
 Both brothers practiced more on separate Nintendo consoles at their home, and they collaborated on their shortcomings to better their playing.
 After purchasing twin famiclones, Andrew began to compete in tournaments under the name "P1xelAndy", while his brother Michael adopted the name "dogplayingtetris" or simply "Dog".

 During the COVID-19 lockdowns in the United States, both brothers began to practice more often while also learning from their competitors on Twitch.
 At 15 and 13 years old, respectively, both Andrew and his brother qualified for the 2020 CTWC, with Andrew obtaining the top seed in his double-elimination playoffs group after scoring one million points in six games.
 Andrew made it to the semi-finals, where he won against fellow competitor Nenu Kariko to make it to the finals.
 In the finals, Andrew was placed against his brother Michael, where they competed against each other in the same house due to COVID-19 restrictions preventing them from playing at a large venue.
 He placed second to his brother shortly after reaching level 29, but he celebrated the achievement with him by giving him a high five immediately after the match's conclusion.